jtl-software/connector-example/README.md

 JTL Example Connector
 =====================

-Welcome to the JTL Example Connector
+Welcome to the example of a JTL-Connector

 ### Use Composer (*recommended*)